lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Freshness

 To avoid replay attacks, the CA/RA may choose to ignore attestations that are stale, or whose freshness cannot be determined.
 Mechanisms to address freshness and their application to the RATS topological models are discussed in {{RFC9334}}.
 Other mechanisms for determining freshness may be used as the CA/RA deems appropriate.
-When CSRs are embedded within certificate management protocols such as EST or CMP, these protocols can supply the Attester with a nonce.
+When CSRs are embedded within certificate management protocols such as EST {{?RFC7030}} or CMP {{?RFC4210}}, these protocols can supply the Attester with a nonce.
 Further details are specified in {{I-D.ietf-lamps-attestation-freshness}}.

 ## Relationship of Attestations and Certificate Extensions